-CMOS Wavelet Compression Imager Architecture
+Mixed-Signal CMOS Wavelet Compression Imager Architecture

-Ashkan Olyaei Department of Electrical and Computer Engineering University of Toronto Toronto, ON M5S 3G4, Canada Email: olyaei@eecg.toronto.edu Roman Genov Department of Electrical and Computer Engineering University of Toronto Toronto, ON M5S 3G4, Canada Email: roman@eecg.toronto.edu
+Ashkan Olyaei Department of Electrical and Computer Engineering University of Toronto Toronto, ON M5S 3G4, Canada Email: olyaei@eecg.toronto.edu

-Abstract-The CMOS imager architecture implements $\Delta\Sigma$ modulated Haar wavelet image compression on the focal plane in real time.
-The active pixel array is integrated with a bank of column-parallel first-order incremental oversampling analogto-digital converters (ADCs).
-Each ADC performs column-wise distributed focal-plane sampling and concurrent signed weighted average quantization, realizing a one-dimensional spatial Haar wavelet transform.
+Abstract-The CMOS imager architecture implements $\Delta\Sigma$ modulated block matrix transforms, such as Haar wavelet transform, on the focal plane, for real-time video compression.
+The active pixel array is integrated with a bank of column-parallel first-order incremental oversampling analog-to-digital converters (ADCs).
+Each ADC performs column-wise distributed focal-plane sampling and concurrent signed weighted average quantization, realizing a one-dimensional spatial filter.
 A digital delay and adder loop performs spatial accumulation over multiple adjacent ADC outputs.
-This amounts to computing a two-dimensional Haar wavelet transform, with no overhead in time and negligent overhead in area compared to a baseline digital imager architecture.
-The architecture is experimentally validated on a 0.35 micron CMOS prototype containing a bank of first-order incremental oversampling ADCs computing Haar wavelet transform on an emulated pixel array output.
+This amounts to computing a two-dimensional block matrix transform, with no overhead in time and negligent overhead in area compared to a baseline digital imager system.
+The architecture is experimentally validated on a 0.35 micron CMOS prototype with a bank of first-order incremental oversampling ADCs computing Haar wavelet transform of an emulated pixel array output.
 The architecture yields simulated computational throughput of 1.4 GMACS with SVGA imager resolution at 30 frames per second.